 Initiated by Kwago founder Czyka Tumaliuan and art curator and poet Roy Voragen, A Curated Shelf is a platform for critical and playful dialogues about literature and the potential of publishing as medium of self-expression and discourse.

 A Curated Shelf invites a guest curator to select, assemble and feature 15 works that provoke critical and creative thinking and explores the possibilities of a book—new, old, from Kwago’s inventory, and/or sourced by Kwago.
 Designed like an exhibition, every curated shelf and the works displayed in it will come with personal notes from the curator and a forum at the book bar.

-A non-profit initiative, KOPYA (the word for “copy” in Filipino) is Kwago’s digital archiving project that seeks to make local literature available to anyone for free.
-Composed of Josefti Nito, Gladys Regalado, Patricia Lascano, and Czyka Tumaliuan, the team is digitizing printed Filipiniana and storing it into a DIY, Raspberry Pi-based offline file-sharing and communications device with a free library software.
+A non-profit initiative, KOPYA (the word for “copy” in Filipino) is Kwago’s collaborative digital archiving and library project that seeks to democratize access to publications on the sciences and the humanities.
+The team is digitizing printed Filipiniana and storing it into a DIY, Raspberry Pi-based offline file-sharing and communications device with a free library software.
 KOPYA has designed workshops that would teach absolutely anyone to assemble the library from scratch.

-Co-founded with Warehouse Eight and Michael Lorenzana, Echoes is an independent community and platform for musicians and poets to freely express who they are in an intimate space where the audience is not expecting to be entertained but just to embrace and celebrate the beauty of the craft.
+Co-founded with Warehouse Eight, Echoes is an independent community and platform for musicians and poets to freely express who they are in an intimate space where the audience is not expecting to be entertained but just to embrace and celebrate the beauty of the craft.
 Echoes brings guests and artists together in a warm setting where there’s no line separating them connecting communities in a very human way.